Expediting Nuclear Forensics and Security Using High Throughput Computing

 She used two computation categories, the second of which required a specific capability offered by the CHTC - the ability to scale out a large problem into an ensemble of smaller jobs running in parallel.
 With 500,000 total entries in the databases and a limit of 10,000 jobs per case submission, Opotowsky split the computations into fifty calculations per job.
 This method resulted in lower memory needs per job, each taking only a few minutes to run.

-“I don’t think my research would have been possible” without HTC, Opotowsky noted as she reflected on how the CHTC impacted her research.
+“I don’t think my research would have been possible” without High Throughput Computing (HTC), Opotowsky noted as she reflected on how the CHTC impacted her research.
 “The main component of my research driving my need [for the CHTC] was the size of my database.
 It would’ve had to be smaller, have fewer parameter variations, and that ‘fast’ measurement was like a ‘real-world’ scenario; I wouldn’t have been able to have that.”

 Little did Opotowsky know that her experience using HTC would also benefit her professionally.
 Having HTC experience has helped Opotowsky in job interviews and securing her current position in nuclear security.
 As a nuclear methods software engineer, “knowledge of designing code and interacting with job submission systems is something I use all the time,” she comments, “[learning HTC] was a wonderful experience to gain” from both a researcher and professional point of view.

 Watch a video recording of Arrielle C. Opotowsky’s talk at HTCondor Week 2022, and browse her slides.